Counseling Psychology Graduate Student Handbook

 - PSYC 6337 Personality Assessment

-At the beginning of the second year of the degree program (after the completion of approximately 20-24 credit hours, typically SUM Year 1, students should enroll in PSYC 6303 Counseling Psychology Practicum.
+After the completion of approximately 20-24 credit hours in specific courses (typically the Summer semester in Year 1 of the program), students should enroll in PSYC 6303 Counseling Psychology Practicum.

 - PSYC 6321 Psychopathology I